History of aviation: Langley

 With the basic design apparently successfully tested, he then turned to the problem of a suitable engine.
 He contracted Stephen Balzer to build one, but was disappointed when it delivered only 8 hp instead of the 12 hp he expected.
 Langley's assistant, Charles M. Manly, then reworked the design into a five-cylinder water-cooled radial that delivered 52 hp at 950 rpm, a feat that took years to duplicate.
 Now with both power and a design, Langley put the two together with great hopes.

 To his dismay, the resulting aircraft proved to be too fragile.
 Simply scaling up the original small models resulted in a design that was too weak to hold itself together.
 Two launches in late 1903 both ended with the Aerodrome immediately crashing into the water.
 The pilot, Manly, was rescued each time.
 Also, the aircraft's control system was inadequate to allow quick pilot responses, and it had no method of lateral control, and the Aerodromes aerial stability was marginal.

 Langley's attempts to gain further funding failed, and his efforts ended.
 Nine days after his second abortive launch on 8 December, the Wright brothers successfully flew their Flyer.
-Glenn Curtiss made 93 modifications to the Aerodrome and flew this very different aircraft in 1914.
+Glenn Curtiss made 93 modifications to the Aerodrome and flew this markedly different aircraft in 1914.
 Without acknowledging the modifications, the Smithsonian Institution asserted that Langley's Aerodrome was the first machine "capable of flight".